ScottLogic/blog/_drafts/elevate_your_accessibility.markdown

 **3. Keyboard Navigation**

 Test moving through and operating your user interface using only the keyboard.
 Make sure that all interactive elements (links, buttons, forms) can be accessed and used without a mouse.
-This is crucial for users with different mobility-related needs and users who prefer keyboard navigation.
+This is crucial for users with different mobility-related requirements and users who prefer keyboard navigation.

 **4. Text Alternatives for Images**